 Documents in an Excerpt of Record: (Exc.
-26) Transcript: (Tr.
-14) Deposition: (Dep. of Tom Davis, page 20)
+26) Deposition: (Dep. of Tom Davis, page 20)

 - 2. Excerpt of Record.
-In addition your brief, you must prepare an excerpt of record.
-You must include copies of the following in your excerpt: - the complaint, petition, or other document that started the case - your answer or the answer filed by the other party (if an amended answer was filed, you only need to include the amended answer) - the decision or order of the hearing officer that you are appealing - any other orders or rulings the hearing officer made in your case that you want the court to review - any written opinion, findings, or other statements issued by the hearing officer to explain the reasons for the officer's decision - any other documents in the agency's file that you cite in your brief, or that you think the court must look at to properly review the case
+In addition to your brief, prepare an excerpt of record.
+You must include copies of the following in your excerpt: - the notice of license revocation - the law enforcement officer's sworn report that was filed with DMV - your request to DMV for review - the decision or order of DMV that you are appealing - any other orders or rulings DMV made in your case that you want the court to review - any written opinion, findings, or other statements issued by DMV to explain the reasons for its decision - any other documents in DMV's file that you cite in your brief, or that you think the court must look at to properly review the case